Information Disclosure and Promotion Policy Design for Platforms: Introduction

-In our formulation, the interaction between the platform and seller begins with a disclosure of information.
-In that sense, our work relates to the work on information design in the Bayesian Persuasion framework originating in the work of \cite{Segal2010} and \cite{Kamenica2011}, and more broadly, to the work on repeated games of incomplete information in \cite{aumann1995repeated}, which studies how an informed player's actions influence the learning of an uninformed player.
-Thus, our work contributes to the growing field of communication and information design in operational settings including queueing (\citealt{Lingenbrink}), networks (\cite{Candogan}, \cite{Candogan2019}), inventory (\citealt{Drakopoulos2018}), and exploration in platforms (\cite{Papanastasiou}, \cite{Bimpikis2019}, \cite{Ozer2019}).
-The current paper departs from this line of work in terms of both the application domain and the setting.
-In particular, the above studies typically consider a static formulation whereas in our setting the information signal is followed by a \emph{dynamic} interaction between the platform and the seller through which further information may be revealed to the seller.
-For additional models of dynamic Bayesian Persuasion see, e.g., \cite{ely2015suspense}, and \cite{ely2017beeps}.
+In our formulation, the platform and seller's interaction begins with a disclosure of information.
+In that sense, our work relates to the work on information design in the Bayesian persuasion framework originating in the work of \cite{Segal2010} and \cite{Kamenica2011}, and more broadly, to the work on repeated games of incomplete information in \cite{aumann1995repeated}.
+Thus, our work contributes to the growing field of information design in operational settings including queueing (\citealt{Lingenbrink}), networks (\citealt{Candogan2019}, \citealt{candogan2020optimal}), inventory (\citealt{drakopoulos2021persuading}), and exploration in platforms (\citealt{Papanastasiou}, \citealt{Bimpikis2019}, \citealt{Ozer2019}).
+The present paper departs from this line of work in terms of both the application domain and the setting; while the above studies typically consider a static formulation whereas in our setting the information signal is followed by a \emph{dynamic} interaction through which further information may be revealed to the seller.
+For additional models of dynamic Bayesian persuasion see, e.g., \cite{ely2015suspense} and \cite{ely2017beeps}.